gjbex/training-material/README.md

     macro processor, make files and autotools, as well as slides on version control using svn and git.
 * `Math`: sample code for using various mathematical libraries.
+* `Misc`: catch-all for one-time presentations, or special sessions.
 * `Mpi`: illustration of distributed programming using the Message Passing Interface API.
 * `OpenMP`: sample code for OpenMP.